Previous chapter

 Cab construction

-I have built the Zvezda L4500 S with the wooden cab so a fair amount of parts on this kit are identical.
-You got both the metal and wooden cab with that kit and as I had built this cab previously, I employed the same method of construction with this kit.
+I have already built the Zvezda L4500S kit with the wooden cab and found a fair amount of parts on this kit are identical.
+You got both the metal and wooden cab with that kit and as I had already built up this cab previously, I employed the same method of construction with this one.

 I started the cab construction by building up the rear section, cementing the floor and rear panel together.
 I left off both the seat and seat back until both parts had cured to avoid any potential interference.
 There are a couple of tabs on the inside of the rear panel to line up to the floor and it is important to make sure the lower points of the rear panel sit at the same height as the bottom of the floor moulding.
-I found out in my earlier build this positioning is crucial for getting the best overall alignment of the cab, and critical if building with the doors closed.
+I found out in my earlier build this positioning is crucial for getting the best overall alignment of the cab, and critical if building the cab with the doors closed.

 I found the main fit issue with the whole cab assembly concerns the doors.
 They are a little oversized and do require some trimming to sit well if placing them in the closed position.
 The door parts are connected to the sprue gate right over the intersection of both outer skin and inner body making clean up far more of a challenge than it should be!